ARM-software/astc-encoder/README.md

 ## Repository branches

-The `master` branch is an active development branch for the compressor.
+The `main` branch is an active development branch for the compressor.
 It aims to be a stable branch, but as it is used for development expect it to change.

 The `1.x` branch is a maintenance branch for the 1.x release series.
 It is